Summer Reading

 All students are expected to complete assigned summer reading for their Communication Arts (English) class and level.
-There also will be summer reading assignments in other academic areas.
+There also will be summer assignments in AP European History and voluntary practice in Mathematics.
 All assignments will be listed on this page as they become available.

 College Prep English and Instructional English